dgraph-io/dgraph-docs/content/graphql/api/variables.md

     identifier = "graphql-variables"
 +++

-Variables provides the benefit to simplify the GraphQL queries and mutations by allowing us to pass data into separate variables.
-A GraphQL request can be split into two sections: Query and Variables.
+Variables simplify GraphQL queries and mutations by letting you pass data separately.
+A GraphQL request can be split into two sections: one for the query or mutation, and another for variables.

 Variables can be declared after the `query` or `mutation` and are passed like arguments to a function and begin with `$`.